A precision 32 keV angular-selective photoelectron source for calibration measurements at the KATRIN experiment: Estimation of electron pitch angle from transmission-function measurements

+According to eq. \ref{equ:shift}, the transverse energy $E_{\perp,\text{ana}}$ depends on the sine squared of the pitch angle at the source $\sin^2(\theta_\mathrm{src})$ and the magnetic field in the analyzing plane $B_\mathrm{ana}$, which allows to determine the pitch angles by measuring the transmission function of different magnetic fields in the analyzing plane.
 To obtain the middle of transmission from a measurement, the experimental response can be approximated by an error function.
 The error-function description is not physically motivated, but is only an effective description.
 In particular, it is not able to differentiate between the energy distribution and the angular distribution of the electrons - the smearing caused by both distributions is effectively described in a single smearing by the $\sigma$-parameter of the error function.
 However, the angular spread is small, and the energy spread is the dominant contribution to the total broadening of the transmission function.
 Thus, the approximation via an error function mainly leads to a constant shift of the middle of transmission determined from the mean position of the error function, and the relative shift for different $B_\text{ana}$ can be neglected.
 The obtained middles of transmission as function of $B_\text{ana}$ follow a linear relation, of which the slope is \footnote{The $\gamma$-factor can also easily be included in eq. \ref{equ:slope}, which is reasonable especially at higher electron energies.
 At \SI{18.6}{\kilo\electronvolt}, the neglect of the $\gamma$-factor causes a bias of \SI{1}{\percent} on the obtained angle.} $s=\frac{E_\text{kin}}{B_{\text{src}}} \cdot \text{sin}^2(\theta_\text{src})$.
 Thus, the mean electron angle in the tritium source can be determined via

+This method becomes more sensitive as the difference between minimal and maximal $B_\text{ana}$ grows.
+At \mbox{KATRIN}, the used values of $B_\text{ana}$ vary between \SI{2.7}{G} and \SI{17.4}{G}, which are the currently technically feasible field limits in which a well-defined analyzing plane can be obtained.
+In the analyzing plane, the real retarding potential is altered by the so-called potential depression compared to the voltage set point applied to the spectrometer.
+The potential depression differs for different magnetic-field settings.
+This needs to be considered when comparing the middles of transmission.
+The potential depression is simulated with the \mbox{KATRIN}-specific field and particle-tracking software \texttt{Kassiopeia}.
+It is $\SI{2.34}{\electronvolt}$ for all used magnetic-field settings, the depression change between the settings is a few meV.
+The measured middles of transmission are shifted by the setting-dependent potential depression in the analysis.